MarshalLeeeeee/Unity_Explore/Readme.md

  - Debug: Class containing methods to ease debugging while developing.
 For detailed API, click [here](https://docs.unity3d.com/ScriptReference/Debug.html).
    - Print a message at the bottom of game view via ```Log()```.

+ - Animator: Interface to control the Mecanim animation system.
+For detailed API, click [here](https://docs.unity3d.com/ScriptReference/Animator.html).
+   - Set parameters in controller by ```SetFloat(), SetInteger(), SetBool(), SetTrigger()``` which corresponds to the four data types in animator controller.